Aaron Kelly (Canadian football)

-Aaron Kelly (born April 20, 1986) is a former Canadian football wide receiver.
+Aaron Kelly (born April 2, 1986) is an American former professional football wide receiver.

 College career

 Aaron Kelly spent three seasons with the Clemson Tigers.
 In his first two seasons he was primarily utilized as a big possession receiver.
 In his junior year, he had over 1,000 yards and 11 touchdown receptions.
 In his following senior year, his yardage fell to 722 with only 4 touchdowns.

 Professional career

 Atlanta Falcons

-After going undrafted in the 2009 NFL Draft Kelly was signed by the Atlanta Falcons.
+After going undrafted in the 2009 NFL draft Kelly was signed by the Atlanta Falcons.
 He was released prior to the start of the 2009 NFL season.
 The New Orleans Saints held a workout with Kelly midway through the season, but he was ultimately not signed.

 Hamilton Tiger-Cats

 Kelly signed with the Hamilton Tiger-Cats of the Canadian Football League in time for the 2011 CFL season.
 In his first year in the league, Kelly recorded 383 receiving yards and two touchdowns.
 Kelly's second season in the league was less productive, he only played in 6 of the 18 games and only recorded 107 yards and 1 touchdown.
 On May 23, 2013, Kelly was released by the Hamilton Tiger-Cats following the acquisition of WR Lyle Leong.